 Hemiplegic cerebral palsy (and all types of CP) is frequently the result of medical malpractice or negligent care during pregnancy or childbirth.
 Health care providers may fail to recognize and treat pregnancy complications, which can cause birth injuries such as hemiplegic cerebral palsy.
 They can also perform procedures that may put the baby at risk such as using forceps and vacuum extractors.
 The most common type of medical error linked to cerebral palsy is failure to timely respond to signs of fetal distress during labor and delivery.

 Below are example verdicts and settlements from birth injury malpractice cases that resulted in hemiplegic cerebral palsy.
+We have updated this list in 2020.
 Why so few cases?
 Often verdict summaries do not include the specific subtype of a subtype of cerebral palsy.
 We also have spastic cerebral palsy settlements and verdicts.

 - WCM v Virginia Center for Women (Virginia 2014) $5.5 million: mother was past-due so she was admitted to Chesapeake Regional Medical Center and induced for delivery.
 She was not hooked up to electronic fetal monitoring equipment until after labor failed to progress and she began experiencing abdominal pain and vaginal bleeding.
 Nurses paged on-call doctor but she took a long time to respond resulting in a long delay before an emergency C-section was eventually performed.
 During the delay the baby suffered oxygen loss and was eventually diagnosed with "mild" hemiplegic cerebral palsy and developmental delays.
 Mother sued both the hospital and the doctor.
 The hospital quickly settled out of the case for $450,000.
 The case against the doctor went to trial in Norfolk and the jury awarded $5.5 million (but that award was reduced to $1.2 million based on Virginia's statutory damage cap).